zhiayang/lambda/README.md

 ## lambda calculus interpreter

 ### what:
-A tiny lambda calculus interpreter written in C++.
+A small lambda calculus interpreter written in C++.
 It supports α-conversion and β-reduction, as well as precise tracing output of replacements and renames.

 ### how: